Adult & Family Dentistry FAQ

 Sealants have proven effective with both adults and children, but are most commonly used with children.
 Despite the fact that sealants are about one fourth the cost of fillings, only a small percentage of school-aged children have sealants on their permanent teeth.

-Ask your dentist whether sealants are a good choice for you or your children.
+Our hygienist can pinpoint teeth that are good candidates for sealants or whether your tooth already has a small cavity.
+Ask your dentist or hygienist whether sealants are a good choice for you or your children.

 4. What is periodontal disease?